 Through New Program

-The Avery County Humane Society has joined forces with the American Kennel Club to provide more training and opportunities for the community’s homeless dogs.
+The Avery Humane Society has joined forces with the American Kennel Club to provide more training and opportunities for the community’s homeless dogs.

 Now all dogs that graduate from the New Leash on Life program will go to their new homes with a registration in the AKC Canine Partners program.
 The Canine Partners program enables mixed-breeds and purebreds “without papers” to enjoy AKC benefits and compete in AKC events, including agility and rally trials.